darinz/DL/06_RNN/02_vanilla_rnns.md

         return outputs, h
 ```

-> **Code Commentary:** Each time step processes the input and previous hidden state, updating the memory and producing an output.
-The use of `torch.tanh` ensures nonlinearity and helps with gradient flow.
+> **Code Walkthrough:**
+> - The RNN processes the input sequence one time step at a time, updating its hidden state.
+> - The same weights are used at every time step, enabling parameter sharing across the sequence.
+> - The final hidden state summarizes the entire sequence.

 #### Try it yourself!
 - Modify the activation function to $`\text{ReLU}`$ or $`\text{sigmoid}`$ and observe the effect on learning and gradient flow.